oobecomau/desktop.gov.au/docs/blueprint/office-365.md

 ### Exchange hybrid

-This section is only relevant for agencies implementing a hybrid solution that leverages an on-premises Exchange Server(s).
+This section is only relevant for organisations implementing a hybrid solution that leverages an on-premises Exchange Server(s).

 Exchange Online can be used standalone (cloud only) or integrated with an on-premises Exchange Server(s) and Active Directory Domain Services, extending the organisation's messaging farm in a hybrid configuration.

 A Hybrid configuration provides administrators with added flexibility to transition users to the Cloud without isolating them from the on-premises resources.
 A Hybrid configuration can also assist with transport routing for compliance reasons (e.g. Govlink) when "centralized mail transport" is enabled.
 The [Edge Transport](https://learn.microsoft.com/en-au/exchange/edge-transport-servers) service may be deployed in scenarios where the organisation does not wish to expose Hybrid mail servers directly to Exchange Online Protection.

-Agencies wishing to synchronise their existing on-premises Active Directory Domain Services for identity (hybrid identity) must maintain an on-premises Exchange server for recipient management purposes, this is because most of the user attributes cannot be managed from Exchange online due to directory synchronisation rules, for more information see [decommissioning on-premises Exchange servers](https://learn.microsoft.com/en-au/exchange/decommission-on-premises-exchange).
+Organisations wishing to synchronise their existing on-premises Active Directory Domain Services for identity (hybrid identity) must maintain an on-premises Exchange server for recipient management purposes, this is because most of the user attributes cannot be managed from Exchange online due to directory synchronisation rules, for more information see [decommissioning on-premises Exchange servers](https://learn.microsoft.com/en-au/exchange/decommission-on-premises-exchange).

 Establishing a hybrid deployment requires an Exchange hybrid server that is supported with your existing on-premises Exchange Server.
 Microsoft recommends the deployment of the newest Exchange Hybrid server for your environment to ensure the best compatibility with Exchange Online.

-Exchange 2010 has reached [end of support](https://learn.microsoft.com/en-au/microsoft-365/enterprise/exchange-2010-end-of-support?view=o365-worldwide), agencies that wish to use retain a Hybrid configuration after the Hybrid migration method should migrate those Exchange server roles to a supported version of Exchange.
-Microsoft also recommend that agencies still on Exchange 2010 that have not started or completed their Hybrid migration, upgrade from 2010 to 2016 before commencing the hybrid configuration.
+Exchange 2010 has reached [end of support](https://learn.microsoft.com/en-au/microsoft-365/enterprise/exchange-2010-end-of-support?view=o365-worldwide), organisations that wish to use retain a Hybrid configuration after the Hybrid migration method should migrate those Exchange server roles to a supported version of Exchange.
+Microsoft also recommend that organisations still on Exchange 2010 that have not started or completed their Hybrid migration, upgrade from 2010 to 2016 before commencing the hybrid configuration.

 Exchange Hybrid Server Supported Configurations.